Inside: Spooky fun Halloween activities for preschoolers!

 There are so many fun Halloween activities for kids, every year we run out of time to complete all the things on our Halloween to-do list!

-Scroll down to check out all the Halloween fun we had last year!
+Scroll down to check out all our Halloween fun!

 Halloween Activities for Preschoolers

 1) Halloween Touch Point Counting Activity

 This is a simple counting activity to practise 1 to 1 correspondence with the preschoolers, an important prerequisite skill for counting.
 For younger toddlers, this is a great fine motor activity to place the mini erasers on the circles.
 You can also use orange dot stickers and draw the Jack-o-lantern faces on them. (numeracy, motor skills)

 2) Color Matching Ghost Sticks

 What you need: an empty tissue box and some popsicle sticks.
 Since it’s Halloween theme, I drew some ghost faces.
 Make slits on the box and invite your child to push the popsicle sticks into the holes. (motor skills, numeracy)

 Optional: Add some colored circles (that matched the colors of the ghost faces) on the box and this becomes a color matching activity too.

 3) Monster Hands Craft and Counting

-Read more about this fun art and math 2 in 1 activity here. (arts & creative expression, numeracy)
+Use this fun art and math 2 in 1 Monster Hands activity to teach counting, multiplication, and encourage arts & creative expression.

 6) Color Matching Broomsticks

-Attaching the clothespin is a wonderful fine motor skill activity for young kids.
+Attaching a clothespin is a wonderful fine motor skill activity for young kids.
 We did this as a follow up activity after reading the book Room on the Broom.

-This activity is made in just 3 minutes if you already have these colored clothespin.
+This activity is made in just 3 minutes if you already have these colored clothespins.
 Alternatively, color code the handle of the wooden clothespin with markers, marker or paint. (numeracy, motor skills)

 7) Peg on Spider Legs